mlinfra-io/mlinfra/docs/index.md

     - mlflow # can be mlflow or neptune or determined or weaveworks or prometheus or grafana and so on...
 ```

-The above configuration can be deployed using the following command:
+The above configuration can be simply deployed using the following command:

 ```bash
 platinfra terraform --action=apply --stack-config-path=aws-mlops-stack.yaml
 ```

+For more details, refer to the [User Guide](./user_guide/how_platinfra_works.md) section.